DigitalPublishingToolkit/NN11/md/book.md

 explain why the emergence of democracies remains tricky and awkward.
 It also explains how the Internet came to be seen as a powerful medium to foster collective intelligence.
-From Pierre Levy’s *Collective Intelligence* to Pisani and Piotet’s *The Alchemy of Crowds* and Surowiecki’s *the Wisdom of Crowds*, there has been numerous writings which portrayed the Internet’s capacity to reformat the practical modalities of coordination and coproduction of knowledge and understanding.[^9] Collective intelligence, in order to emerge, presupposes an effective *synchorization* of individual intelligences, meaning the process by which we produce together the space we need in order to be, and to act or interact.[^10] The Internet appeared to be offering a new opportunity to produce space at the global scale and to give intelligences worldwide a chance to converge into a common space.
+From Pierre Levy’s *Collective Intelligence* to Pisani and Piotet’s *The Alchemy of Multitude* and Surowiecki’s *The Wisdom of Crowds*, there have been numerous writings which portrayed the Internet’s capacity to reformat the practical modalities of coordination and coproduction of knowledge and understanding.[^9] Collective intelligence, in order to emerge, presupposes an effective *synchorization*[^10] of individual intelligences, meaning the process by which we produce together the space we need in order to be and to act or interact.
+The Internet appeared to be offering a new opportunity to produce space at the global scale and to give intelligences worldwide a chance to converge into a common space.
 But now, after two decades of existence, it would seem that this